South Alabama vs. UL Monroe NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- South Alabama has combined with its opponents to score more than 51 points only twice this year.
+- South Alabama has combined with its opponents to put up more than 51 points only two times this season.

-- The two teams combine to average 46.7 points per game, 4.3 less than the total in this contest.

-- The 54 points per game these two squads have allowed their opponents to score this season are three more than the 51 total in this contest.
+- UL Monroe's games have gone over 51 points in four of six chances this season.

+- Saturday's total is 4.3 points higher than the combined 46.7 PPG average of the two teams.

+- This contest's total is three points lower than the 54 these two squads combine to give up per game in 2021.

-- The Jaguars and their opponents score an average of 50.3 points per game, 0.7 fewer than Saturday's total.
+- Jaguars games have an average total of 50.3 points this season, 0.7 fewer than Saturday's over/under.

-- In 2021, games involving the Warhawks have averaged a total of 53.3 points, 2.3 more than the set over/under in this contest.
+- The 53.3 PPG average total in Warhawks games this season is 2.3 points more than this game's over/under.

 South Alabama Stats and Trends